DanielLin94144/DanielLin94144.github.io/_posts/2026-01-20-phd-learning-10-things.md

 <p>Everyone has great ideas, but the real value lies with those who actually build things.
 Ideas are cheap; executing them into results is precious.</p>
 <p>You've surely heard someone say, "Hey, I thought of doing a method like _____ years ago!"
 But the truth is, only the person who actually wrote the code, handled the mess, and solved the problems truly owns that idea.
 Only in actual action do you encounter unexpected difficulties, and the "process of overcoming these difficulties" is the real contribution and the thing worth bragging about.</p>

 <h2>6.
-Respect Diversity, for Truth Often Has Many Facets</h2>
+Respect Diversity: Truth Often Has Many Facets</h2>
 <p>Late in my research, I deeply realized that often there is no absolute right or wrong in an idea; it is an open system.
 Everyone's viewpoint is based on where they stand and their perspective.</p>
 <p>It's like observing a cylinder: from the side, it's a rectangle; from the top, it's a circle.
 If you insist the other person is wrong, it's often just because you aren't standing at their angle.
 Even if viewpoints differ, it doesn't mean the other person is wrong—it might just be a difference in "interpretation."
 Often, getting closer to the truth requires listening, tolerance, and integrating different viewpoints to truly understand the full picture.</p>

 <h2>7.
-The Dynamic Balance of Confidence: Neither Arrogant nor Insecure</h2>
+The Dynamic Balance of Confidence</h2>
 <p>The grind of a PhD program taught me to find a dynamic balance in my mindset.
 Let's define them first:</p>
 <ul>
 <li><strong>Confidence</strong>: A sense of certainty in one's effort and accumulation.</li>
 <li><strong>Arrogance</strong>: An inflated self where confidence exceeds ability, often stemming from ignorance.</li>
-<li><strong>Insecurity</strong>: Comparing one's own weaknesses to others' strengths, leading to self-limitation.</li>
+<li><strong>Inferiority Complex</strong>: Comparing one's own weaknesses to others' strengths, leading to self-limitation.</li>
 </ul>
-<p>Honestly know where your current ability lies, exhibit a demeanor that matches that ability, and work hard to accumulate strength to boost confidence.
-Arrogance causes you to miss learning opportunities, while insecurity prevents you from showing your true strength.
-I remind myself to maintain an "optimistic confidence."
+<p>Honestly know where your current ability lies, exhibit a attitude that matches that ability, and work hard to accumulate strength to boost confidence.
+Arrogance causes you to miss learning opportunities, while sense of inferiority prevents you from showing your true strength.
+I remind myself to maintain "confidence".
 Believe in your ability to solve unknown problems, but remain humble, never ignoring reality's challenges or the wisdom of others.</p>

 <h2>8.
 Knowing How to Ask Questions is a Profound Skill</h2>
 <p>We are taught from a young age that "asking questions" implies ignorance or a lack of preparation.
 Conversely, in advanced research, asking a good question is an art form and a contribution.</p>